Jesse Livermore

 Livermore also lost his entire fortune on more than one occasion, when he ignored his trading rules.

-Reminiscences of a Stock Operator
+Reminiscences of a Stock Operator – Stock Trading Strategy

-In a series of interviews with "Lawrence Livingstone" (a pseudonym for Jesse Livermore) the financial journalist Edwin Lefèvre got to the heart of the methods and psychology of a master stock market trader.
-Lefèvre published his interviews in Reminiscences of a Stock Operator.
-Interviews with Livermore were highly prized because, as far as his market activities were concerned, Livermore was a secretive loner.
+In a series of interviews in Reminiscences of a Stock Operator with “Lawrence Livingstone” (a pseudonym for Jesse Livermore) the financial journalist Edwin Lefèvre got to the heart of the strategy and psychology of a master stock market trader.

-To give you a brief taste of where we will go, here are some comments from Jesse Livermore himself:
+To give you a brief taste of where we will go, here are some quotes from Reminiscences of a Stock Operator:

 "The game of speculation is the most uniformly fascinating game in the world.
 But it is not a game for the stupid, the mentally lazy, the man of inferior emotional balance, or for the get-rich-quick adventurer.
 They will die poor."